unrealwork/atsd-use-cases/USVisa/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/3a320d35)

 Below is an image for the total visa issued for the countries included in Trump administration's [travel ban](https://www.washingtonpost.com/graphics/national/immigration-order-explainer/)
 (which has since been lifted).
 These countries included Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
+After the September 11th terrorist attacks, the number of visas issued to these countries dropped to only **17,431** in 2003 but climbed back up to **72,162** in 2015.

 ![Figure4](Images/Figure4.png)